 Content marketing is a powerful and low-cost way to increase brand awareness, drive traffic to your business, and convert high-intent leads into paying customers.
 Essentially, content marketing refers to creating and sharing material digitally, like YouTube videos, social media posts, whitepapers, podcasts, and eBooks.

 But the heart of your content marketing strategy will be your business website and your blog, if you choose to create one (which you should).

 Creating a website for your small business is non-negotiable, whether you’re an ecommerce business or not.

-Not only does your business website act as the digital hub for your business, but it’s also one of the best ways for potential customers to find your business in the first place, at least when they’re browsing online.
+Not only does your business website act as the digital hub for your business, but it’s also one of the best ways for potential customers to find your business in the first place.
 After all, almost 93% of all web traffic comes through search engines.
-That’s a massive contingent of leads just waiting to be converted into paying customers—after they visit your professional, streamlined website, of course, which you can create cheaply with any number of business website builders.
-Make sure your website is easily navigable on mobile, too.
+That’s a massive contingent of leads just waiting to be converted into paying customers—after they visit your website, of course.
+You can easily make a professional-looking, mobile-optimized site with any number of website builders.

 And while launching a blog that lives on your website isn’t necessarily as crucial as the website proper, blog posts are an excellent way to communicate with your customers, announce developments (like sales, updated inventory, or price changes), and establish yourself as an authority in your field.
 Blogs are critical tools for boosting SEO, too, which drives traffic to your site and business.

 So—how can you ensure that those potential customers actually find the link to your website, without having to wade through pages and pages of their Google search results?
 As we mentioned, that’s the job of SEO.